-With the pressure of the pushing, I began to feel uneasy.
+With the pressure of the pushing, I began to feel exhausted and uneasy.
 The last solid foods given to me were bananas, by my mother, more than ten hours ago.
 Suddenly, I asked for a bowl and began throwing up continuously.
 When I was done, I saw everyone laughing in the labour room, including my husband.
 Annoyed and confused, I gave them a frowning look.
 Just then I saw my baby in my doctor’s hand.
 It was a boy who, while I puked, automatically popped out with the pressure of my unsettled stomach.
 I smiled.
 I was relieved it was over and I could relax.

 After my doctor stitched me up like a tailor doing some heavy embroidery, I was glad I didn’t have to walk around holding the lower part of my stomach like I did after my caesarean delivery.
 I could sit comfortably and walk easily.
 I did, of course, endure the slight aches and pains which are normal after your body has gone through an ordeal.
 But this was way better and tolerable.